neffercarrillo/security-plus/notes/README.md

 - permanent denial of services exploits a vuln and flashes device firmware
 - fork bomb creates large number of processes are created. this is not a worm.
 - distributed denial of service (ddos) use hundreds of machines to attack a single server
-- dns amplification attack allows attacker to initiate dns requests from a spoof ip adress to flood a website
+- dns amplification attack allows attacker to initiate dns requests from a spoof ip address to flood a website
 - blackhole/sinkhole
 - intrusion prevention
 - elastic cloud infrastructure